 These three consumers—Daisy, Blake, and Fred—each have a different goal and amount of debt.

-Daisy has just $5,000 in credit card debt spread across four accounts at an average rate of 27%.
-She’s unhappy with the interest rate and the fact that her balance hardly drops after paying $213 a month.
+Daisy has $5,000 in credit card debt spread across four accounts at an average rate of 27%.
+She’s unhappy with the interest rate and the fact that her balance hardly drops after paying $225 a month.
+Time to pay off: 32 months.

 Daisy chooses a balance transfer card with a 5% fee and 18 interest-free months.
-If she increases her payment to $278 and avoids adding any new charges to this card, she could clear her balance in 18 months.
+If she increases her payment and avoids adding any new charges to this card, she could clear her balance in a year and a half.

 Blake has $13,000 in credit card debt at 30% interest.
 And he has rolled over a $2,000 auto title loan several times.
 Each title loan renewal costs $250.
-(Note that title lenders don’t generally charge a straightforward interest rate.
+Title lenders don’t generally charge a straightforward interest rate.
 Instead, you’d pay high finance or rollover fees every two or four weeks.
-These charges equate to about 300% per year.)
+These charges equate to about 300% per year.
+That high rate means he’s paying an average of 66% APR on his $15,000 debt.

-By wrapping his credit card debt and auto title loan into a personal loan, Blake can save on interest, escape his high-fee title loan, and cut his monthly payment by over $200.
-Personal loan fees can be paid up front, wrapped into the new loan, or come out of the loan proceeds.
-The payment in this example assumes that Blake wraps the fees into the loan for a total amount of $15,750.
+By consolidating his credit card debt and auto title loan into a personal loan, Blake can save on interest, escape his high-fee title loan, and get much-needed breathing room in his budget.
+Blake adds the lender fees to the loan and borrows a total of $15,750.

 Debt consolidation loan considerations